network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 Test Bundles
 ============

-A test bundle contains one ore more tests that are logically related to each other.
+A test bundle contains one or more tests that are logically related to each other.
 For example, a test bundle about BGP neighbors has a test that checks the correctness of the local ID, another test checks if a peer is up etc. These tests are defined by the individual fields for each entry in ``test_data``.
 If all fields are present, all tests are executed.
 If the field is missing, the test will be shown as "skipped" in the results.
 In the example on BGP neighbors below, ``R2`` only has a test that checks if its neighbor is down (``is_up: false``).

 This section contains all test bundles which have been implemented in NUTS, you can incorporate them in your own bundles.
 They can be executed with the command ``$ pytest <test bundle name>.yaml`` from your project root.

 Note that you need an inventory of network devices for the tests to work.
 Please see :doc:`First Steps with NUTS <../tutorial/firststeps>` for more information.

-In some test bundles you can directly pass arguments to the nornir task, i.e. the network query that is executed in the background.
-For those test bundles we indicate the specific task which is used to query the devices, so that you can look up all available arguments.
+In some test bundles, you can directly pass arguments to the nornir task, i.e. the network query that is executed in the background.
+For those test bundles, we indicate the specific task which is used to query the devices, so that you can look up all available arguments.

 ARP Table
 ---------

 **Test Bundle:** Tests if the desired ARP table entries exist on a device.
-It is checked whether predefined entries consisting of interface and ip are available in the arp table on the device.
+It is checked whether predefined entries consisting of interface and IP are available in the arp table on the device.

 **Test Bundle Structure:**